Tentative Dates - June 4 – July 6, 2018

-The application for Summer Scholars is now open.
-Application deadline is March 1, 2017.
+The application for Summer Scholars 2018 will be available on October 1, 2017.
+The application deadline is March 1, 2018.

 In addition to traditional medical school curricula taught by medical college faculty, graduate students and upper-class medical students, the program focuses on case-based problem solving and small-group/team work.
 You’ll also benefit from special lectures, clinical experiences, and study and time management skill sessions in addition to workshops on cultural competency and research methods.